Boardman-Vogt resolutions and bar/cobar constructions of (co)operadic (co)bimodules: Cofibrant resolutions for -operads in spectra

 where $t'_{i}=t_{e}$ if the unique non-bivalent vertex on the $i$-th level is the source vertex of $e$.
 The reader can easily check that the maps so obtained are well defined, compatible with the operadic structures and give rise to an isomorphism between the leveled and usual Boardman--Vogt resolutions. \end{proof}

-\begin{cor} Let $\calO$ be a well-pointed $\Sigma$-cofibrant operad in spectra.
+\begin{cor} Let $\calO$ be a $\Sigma$-cofibrant $1$-reduced operad in spectra.
 The map $\mu:W_{l}\calO\rightarrow \calO$, sending the parameters indexing the levels to $0$, is a weak equivalence of operads.
-The operad $W\calO$ is a cofibrant resolution of $\calO$ in the category of 1-reduced operads equipped with the projective model category structure. \end{cor}
+The operad $W_{l}\calO$ is a cofibrant resolution of $\calO$ in the category of 1-reduced operads equipped with the projective model category structure. \end{cor}

 \begin{proof} The second part of the statement follows from the results of~\cite{BM}.
-The two authors show that if $\calO$ is a well pointed and $\Sigma$-cofibrant operad, then the usual Boardman--Vogt resolution is cofibrant replacement of $\calO$ in the projective model category of operad.
+The two authors show that if $\calO$ is a well pointed (i.e.\ $* \to \calO(1)$ is a cofibration) and $\Sigma$-cofibrant operad, then the usual Boardman--Vogt resolution is cofibrant replacement of $\calO$ in the projective model category of operad.
 Furthermore, they prove that the map $\mu:W\calO\rightarrow \calO$, sending the parameters indexing the inner edges to $0$, is a weak equivalence of operads.
 By using the isomorphism introduced in Proposition~\ref{ProWWu}, the same is true for the leveled Boardman--Vogt resolution. \end{proof}

 \paragraph{The leveled Boardman--Vogt resolution for 1-reduced $\Lambda$-operads}